ssowula/Basic-Stock-Analysis/analysis.md

 This analysis shows how major tech stocks performed over 2024.
 Risk metrics like VaR help highlight the volatility of stocks like META, while the return chart visualizes the relative growth of each company.

 Most companies delivered positive returns, with the top performer being Apple (AAPL) at over 33% annual growth.
-Other companies:
+Other key performers:
 - Google (GOOGL): ~13% gain
 - Meta (META): ~7% gain
 - Tesla (TSLA): ~5% gain